crashoverride777/swifty-rate/README.md

 # Swift Leave App Review Helper (iOS and tvOS)

+Note: I will lock down this project withing the next 1-2 updates.
+This means there will be no more source breaking changes which I am sure is frustrating some.
+All future changes will be handled via deprecated warnings.
+I am also looking to create a cocoa pod for this project very soon.

 A simple protocol extension to show a rate game/app UIAlertController after a set amount of app launches.

 If you are looking for a more feature rich and advanced helper have a look at these 2 popular projects.